 - There is an ongoing risk of terrorism in Europe.
 In the past, terrorist attacks have occurred in a number of European cities.

-- Various measures, including restrictions on withdrawals, have been implemented in the Republic of Cyprus to protect its banking sector.
+- Measures have been implemented in the Republic of Cyprus to protect its banking sector.
 You should contact your bank for up-to-date information on the situation.

 - Be a smart traveller.
 Before heading overseas: